-On Monday, the Treasury Department kicked off this week's series of long-term securities auctions with the sale of $37 billion worth of three-year notes, attracting below average demand.
+Kicking off this week's series of long-term securities auctions, the Treasury Department sold $30 billion worth of three-year notes on Tuesday, attracting below average demand.

 The bid-to-cover ratio is a measure of demand that indicates the amount of bids for each dollar worth of securities being sold.